 - These are no longer applicable in RTT pathways; however, as detailed above, the patient must be fit, ready and able to be admitted if they are added to the waiting list.
 Pauses to an RTT pathway are not reportable but must be documented on Hospital Information System for audit purposes only. - Example A patient who has declined two admission offers and has been provided with reasonable notice of 4th June and 7th June states that they are not available until 15th July.
 The next available date for admission that MFT can provide is 18th July.
-In this instance, the pause should be documented/recorded from 4th June (the first offer date provided with reasonable notice) and the 15th July (the date from which the patient is available for treatment). - If the patient subsequently cancels their admission date for the 18th July, then the documented/recorded pause period can be extended to the date which the patient informs they are available again for admission Back to Patients Who Do Not Wish to Attend Elective Admissions p52 Back to Patient Initiated Delays p29 or Patient Initiated Delays p38
+In this instance, the pause should be documented/recorded from 4th June (the first offer date provided with reasonable notice) and the 15th July (the date from which the patient is available for treatment). - If the patient subsequently cancels their admission date for the 18th July, then the documented/recorded pause period can be extended to the date which the patient informs they are available again for admission Back to Patients Who Do Not Wish to Attend Elective Admissions p52

-MFT Access Policy Page 80 of 93 See the Intranet for the latest version.
-Version Number:-1.0
+Diagnosis Standard Page 85 of 117 See the Intranet for the latest version.
+Version Number: 1